Rukshani/deeplearningschool/_posts/2018-01-01-alphazero-explained.md

 (Representation of Go game tree)

 We need a faster way to approximate the value of a given game state.
 What if, instead of making the players choose optimal moves, we computed the value of a state by making the players choose _random_ moves from there on, and seeing who wins?
 This is the basic idea between Monte Carlo Tree Search -- use random exploration to estimate the value of a state.
 We call a single random game a "playout"; if you play 1000 playouts from a given position $X$ and player 1 wins $60\%$ of the time, it's likely that that position $X$ is better for player 1 than player 2.
-Thus, we can create  a $monte_carlo_value()$ function that estimates the value of a state using a given number of random playouts.
+Thus, we can create  a `monte_carlo_value()` function that estimates the value of a state using a given number of random playouts.

 ~~~ python
 import random